New Zealand and foreign GIs for wine or spirits

 1. Application filed

-See Guide to applying for a geographical indication.
+Guide to applying for a geographical indication

 2. First examination

-• how the application doesn’t comply with the Act and/or Regulations and
+- how the application doesn’t comply with the Act and/or Regulations, and

-• the amount of time you have to file a response (this will be at least 6 months).
+- the amount of time you have to file a response (this will be at least 6 months).

 Once your response is received, your application will be re-examined.

-If your application isn't accepted after subsequent examinations, we’ll send you a final rejection notice.
+If your application still does not meet the legal requirements even after subsequent responses and examinations, we’ll send you a final rejection notice.
 This may take up to 6 months to issue.
-You can request a hearing in relation to this decision.

 3. Acceptance